 The Latin American Studies minor allows students who have completed a mission, internship, or study abroad in Latin America—or simply have a love for Latin America’s people and cultures—to expand their knowledge of the area and receive a formal credential signaling their international expertise.
 Requiring 18–34 hours beyond the GE language requirement, a minor in Latin American Studies is a perfect way to complement a degree in just about any field.

 The major is regularly evaluated and reviewed by the six-member Executive Committee of LAS, composed of faculty from the Colleges of Humanities and Social Sciences.
 This evaluation is based on questionnaires or essays that graduating seniors complete during their last semester.
-The Executive Committee and the Committee of the Whole review the results of the assessment work annually, and faculty make decisions regarding the curriculum structure of the major.
+The Executive Committee and the group of affiliated faculty review the results of the assessment work annually, and faculty make decisions regarding the curriculum structure of the major.

 Student Association for Latin American Studies (SALAS), Model United Nations, International Society, foreign language clubs, choirs, and honor societies.
 See the clubs page.